What is Fascia Training and How to Do It: Explained for Footballers

 Check out this video to see the role of fascia in kinetic linking and energy movement throughout the body.
 Fascia is what allows the energy to move smoothly within your body starting with the feet and even though this is a boxing video, all of the same concepts apply on the field when you are running and kicking the soccer ball.

-So, in more simple terms yes you can train the fascia system.
+So, in more simple terms yes you can train the fascia system to become more fascia driven.

 What is Fascia Training?

-Fascia training is a type of training that focuses on strengthening, stabilizing, and restoring balance within the fascia web by training areas of the body with the most fascia inserts, the tounge, the feet, the hands, and the spine.
-The best way to describe “fascia training” is that it helps you get more subconscious access to the deeper layers of your body so that you can actually access and utilize those deeper tissues with less effort.
+Fascia training is a type of training that focuses on strengthening, stabilizing, and restoring balance within the fascia web by training areas of the body with the most fascia inserts, the tongue, the feet, the hands, and the spine.
+The best way to describe “fascia training” is that it helps you get more subconscious access to the deeper layers of your body so that you can utilize and sequence those deeper tissues to fire together with less effort.

 The main properties of fascia that are worked during “fascia training” and myofascial release, a fancy word for saying self-massage include: